ypollet/Sphaeroptica-1/README.md

 conda env create -f conda_environment/conda_WINDOWS.yml
 ```

-After the initialization of the environment, restart the terminal and activate it :
+After the initialization of the conda environment, restart the terminal and activate it :
 ```bash
 conda activate Sphaeroptica
 ```

 #### 1.2.2 Pip

-But if you prefer to install them through pip, we created a file that contains all the requirements, you can install them with these :
+But if you prefer to install them through pip, we created a file that contains all the requirements, you can install them with these commands :
 ```bash
 pip3 install -r requirements.txt
 ```